olliepalmer/parallel-worlds-course/pages/about.md

 World-building is a valuable tool in art and design.
 The ability to immerse an audience in a complete world is crucial to the framing of TV shows and movies; corporations, nations, political parties, theatrical productions, and futurists all engage in ‘world-building’.
 What can artists and designers learn from world-building to enhance and augment their own practice?

-This 10-week elective module enables students to explore the worlds of world-building through a structured series of individual and group activities.
+This 10-class elective module enables students to explore the worlds of world-building through a structured series of individual and group activities.
 The course is practice-led, consisting of structured design activities, and seminars (which always lead to a design outcome).
 The course encourages students to build on skills they already have, enhancing their current practice and projects by creating worlds to embed them in.

-We will be using philosopher Maurizio Ferraris’ concept of ‘social objects’ to create artefacts, and imagined social and individual memories.
-We will use theory and techniques from numerous places – theatre, counterfactuals, psychological operations, fiction, television and film production, propaganda, situationism – as well as testing new methods for world-building.
+We will be using philosopher Maurizio Ferraris’ concept of [social objects](https://en.wikipedia.org/wiki/Documentality) to create artefacts, and imagined social and individual memories.
+We will use theory and techniques from numerous places – theatre, [counterfactuals](https://plato.stanford.edu/entries/counterfactuals/), [psychological operations](https://en.wikipedia.org/wiki/Psychological_operations_(United_States)), fiction, television and film production, propaganda, [situationism](https://www.cddc.vt.edu/sionline/si/situ.html) – as well as testing new methods for world-building.
 By the end of the course, students will have designed maquettes and small sets, artefacts from imagined worlds, and produced a short film, audio production, performance, or related project.
 The course is methods-focused, but will also provide supplementary reading materials for students who wish to integrate these methods into their practice.

-The course will be performed in public: the syllabus and assignments will be made open source, and the course will culminate in a public exhibition (venue to be confirmed).
+The course will be performed in public: the syllabus and assignments will be made open source at [parallel.olliepalmer.com](https://parallel.olliepalmer.com), and the course will culminate in a public exhibition (venue to be confirmed).

 ---